Improve Your Sports Career Cover Letter

 Certainly do not lie or exaggerate, as you don’t want to start a job this way, risk losing the job over this issue in the future, or have this as a worry in the back of your mind.

 If you have some personal connections to a prospective employer, be sure to mention those in the cover letter.
-This will allow people reading your cover letter to make that association.
+It will allow people reading your cover letter to make that association.

 Say you’re applying for a job with a minor league baseball team after graduating from college.
 While in high school, you worked with this team in concessions.
 Don’t assume that everyone will instantly recognize your name.
 Remember, positions change, and perhaps a person or two in the decision process may not be aware of your past service.